AllenInstitute/MapMySections/README.md

 **[⬆ back to top](#mapmysections)**

-## Restricting analysis to targeted brain regions (typically VISp)
+## Restricting analysis to primary visual cortex (VISp)

-Unless otherwise noted, the challenge focuses only on cell types in primary visual cortex (VISp), although a few bonus tools focused on basal ganglia and across the whole brain are provided.
-A few resources are provided to help entrants restrict their analyses to specific brain regions (and which may also aid in completing the challenge!):
+**This challenge focuses only on cell types in primary visual cortex (VISp).**  A few resources are provided to help entrants restrict their analyses to specific brain regions (and which may also aid in completing the challenge!):

 * **Image registration to Allen Common Coordinate Framework (CCF)**:  All STPT image series are registered to the CCF, meaning that every X-Y-Z location in STPT images can be assigned an X-Y-Z location (“voxel”) in a standard anatomical reference space along with an associated brain region name.
 Similarly, MERFISH image series on the [Allen Brain Cell Atlas](https://portal.brain-map.org/atlases-and-data/bkp/abc-atlas) are also registered to the CCF, meaning each voxel also contains it’s cell type composition (from one mouse).
 More details on CCF registration and data access are available <ins>***TBD TBD TBD***</ins>.
 * **Known spatial localization of cell types**: The relationship between cell types and brain regions and cell types (including VISp) is described in detail in [Yao et al 2023](https://pmc.ncbi.nlm.nih.gov/articles/PMC10719114/).
 These relationships can also be explored interactively using [Annotation Comparison Explorer](https://sea-ad.shinyapps.io/ACEapp/) (“Mouse cell type classification” - “Spatial localization of brain cell types”).
 Finally, a table listing all cell types found in mouse VISp is provided <ins>***TBD TBD TBD***</ins>.